nerdfolio/remult-better-auth/README.md

 Adapter Options:
 The second argument is options for the adapter.
 Beside `authEntities`, there are also:
-- `debugLogs`: optional, defaults => false.
+- `debugLogs`: optional, default => false.
 When true the adapter will output what better-auth passes to it
-- `usePlural`: optional. defautls => false.
+- `usePlural`: optional. default => false.
 When true, the generated table names will be pluralized, e.g. `users`, `accounts`

 > [!TIP]